sparcopen/do-a-doathon/index.md

 &#9835;
 &#127926;

+## phrases I kinda like

 Events done right.
 Events done open.
 Get more from your event.
 You run events to educate, connect, and change the world - but the format fails you.
 Don't let the format fail you.
+Stop guessing what your attendees want, just give them space to find it.

+## breaking down doathons

 | Doathons |
 | --- | --- |